Pennsylvania German Society: Founding convention

 The organizing convention was held in the Lancaster County Courthouse on April 15, 1891.
-There were 126 delegates, all male, from the City of Philadelphia and 15 counties – Berks, Carbon, Chester, Clearfield, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Lehigh, Luzerne, Montgomery, Northampton, Westmoreland, and York.
+There were 126 delegates, all male, from Philadelphia and 15 Pennsylvania counties: Berks, Carbon, Chester, Clearfield, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Lehigh, Luzerne, Montgomery, Northampton, Westmoreland, and York.
 Lancaster County was represented by 63 delegates, the most of any county.
 The convention was conducted in a manner similar to that of a state political convention.
 The delegates were seated according to the counties they represented.
-George F. Baer, resident of Reading, Pennsylvania and later president of the Philadelphia & Reading Railroad Company from 1901 to 1913, was elected the temporary chairman of the convention.
+George F. Baer, resident of Reading, Pennsylvania, and later president of the Philadelphia and Reading Railroad Company from 1901 to 1913, was elected the temporary chairman of the convention.

-The most important issue decided at the convention was the adoption of the Society's constitution, which provided that the name of the society was to be the Pennsylvania-German Society and that its purposes were:
+The most important issue decided at the convention was the adoption of the society's constitution, which provided that the name of the society was to be the Pennsylvania-German Society and that its purposes were: